 There are bathrooms on site and you will be washing your hands in between every meal.
 If you have any dietary restrictions, let your instructor know.
 The good news is, you will leave full and satisfied no matter which class you attend.
 I do not recommend that you eat before the class if you are starting in the morning.
 If you must, have something small.

 I found this tour through Blugecko Chiang Mai Tours.
 They have a variety of experiences and partners, from cooking classes to elephant sanctuaries and organized tours.
-There is so much to see in and around Chiang Mai, you can’t miss it on your first trip to Thailand.
+There is so much to do in Thailand, don’t miss this experience on your first trip.

-I hope this post inspires you to get cooking, and to take a class on your future visit.
+I hope this post inspires you to get cooking.
 Till next time, safe travels!

 Asia Scenic Cooking School was kind enough to sponsor my cooking class.
 All opinions are my own.